tc39/proposal-smart-pipelines/readme.md

 any use of `#` within their bodies.
 This is because arrow functions, alone among functions, also do not rebind or shadow the outer context’s topic. (`#` cannot be used within arrow-function parameter lists or any function’s parameter list.)
-See [TO DO: Topics and inner functions].
+See [TODO: Topics and inner functions].

 <details>